 - Add a best fit straight line to this graph and determine its slope and y-intercept.
 (Include the uncertainty, coefficient of correlation or determination, and the root mean square error if you have the ability to do so.)

 - Does this analysis show that momentum was conserved when the lab carts recoiled?

-- Determine "delta vee" for a typical Space Shuttle from SRB separation to MECO.
+- Compute "delta vee" for a typical Space Shuttle from SRB separation to MECO.
 Begin by finding the following information…

 - mass of the orbiter